-The Financial Capability Evaluation Toolkit focuses on measuring changes in people’s financial capability, understanding how your activity has led to those changes and using this learning to refine your programme.
+The Evaluation Toolkit focuses on measuring changes in people’s financial wellbeing, behaviour and capability - understanding how your activity has led to those changes and using this learning to refine your programme.

 It contains a set of resources (including outcomes frameworks) that you can use to plan and carry out your evaluation.
 It is based around three-steps, each with a short overview that introduces key principles and a tool or template to get you started.
 You can download these below, and a selection of more detailed guidance from other sources is available from the further reading document, available on the right-hand side of this page.

-Gain a clear understanding of your programme by developing a Theory of Change, which describes the activities that you will run and the changes in people’s financial attitudes, behaviours or well-being that you expect to happen as a result.
+Gain a clear understanding of your programme by developing a Theory of Change, which describes the activities that you will run and the changes in people’s financial capability, behaviour or well-being that you expect to happen as a result.

 Map out the wider characteristics and context for your programme.
 Be clear about needs, the reasons for taking your approach, who you are trying to reach, and what other programmes operate in your area that overlap with yours.

-Decide which aspects of financial capability you want to measure.
-Use your Theory of Change to identify the key Financial Capability outcomes, and investigate existing evidence to decide where to focus your efforts.
+Decide which aspects of financial wellbeing you want to measure.
+Use your Theory of Change to identify the key financial wellbeing outcomes, and investigate existing evidence to decide where to focus your efforts.